Practice Areas

 Other than Dependent Administrations, probate typically takes between 3 to 6 months.
 If disputes arise, it can take much longer.

-The attorney fees may range may be as low as $1,000 or significantly higher, depending on the work involved, the complexity, and the type of probate.
+The attorney fees may be as low as $1,000 or significantly higher, depending on the work involved, the complexity, and the type of probate.
 For example, a Muniment of Title may only cost $1,000 to $1,500 in attorney fees, whereas a complex Dependent Administration could cost up to $10,000 or more.
 Court costs and the costs to publish, post, and serve notices could cost an additional $500.

 The probate process is very complex and involves extensive legal knowledge.
 Each case is unique, and the process could be as simple as a few filings and a single prove-up hearing, or it could be multifaceted and require a great deal of court involvement.
 If you are unsure of where to start or even how much work the probate process will involve, schedule a consultation with our Texas Probate Attorneys.